lrspeiser/DensityDependentMetricModel/README.md

 ---

-## Rotation Curve Predictions with No Dark Halos
+## 3. Rotation‑Curve Predictions Without Dark Halos

 We applied the RAR‑gated model to baryonic mass models for the **Milky Way** and for external galaxies from **SPARC**.
 In each case we compute